adwiv/android-fat-aar/README.md

 **Step 3: Remove embedded dependencies from exported dependency list**

 Now that you have embedded your sub projects into the main library, you need to ensure that anyone using your library does not resolve the embedded projects as transitive dependencies.
-Otherwise you will get duplicate class errors.
+Otherwise he will get duplicate class errors.

 If you are using the fat library within the same project (maybe within a test app?), then you can simply define